ja-sanborn/allyaria/docs/references/Theming/Services/Allyaria.Theming.Services.AryThemeWatcher.md

-﻿# Allyaria.Theming.Services.ThemeTypeWatcher
+﻿# Allyaria.Theming.Services.AryThemeWatcher

-`ThemeTypeWatcher` is a lightweight, platform-agnostic implementation of `IThemeTypeWatcher` that provides programmatic control and observation of theme mode changes (e.g., Light, Dark, System).
+`AryThemeWatcher` is a lightweight, platform-agnostic implementation of `IAryThemeWatcher` that provides programmatic control and observation of theme mode changes (e.g., Light, Dark, System).
 It is ideal for server-side, headless, and testing environments where platform or browser-based event subscriptions are unavailable.
 Unlike UI-integrated watchers, this implementation does not rely on JavaScript or system events; instead, it tracks a manually managed `ThemeType` and